A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 And sing requiems for stipends for silver is sweet.

-Bishops and bachelors both masters and doctors,
+Bishops and bachelors both masters and

 That have charge under Christ and the tonsure as token